guidonguido/boilerplates/README.md

-###Boilerplates for Automation and Deployment
+#Boilerplates for Deployment

-These are my templates and configurations I use in various projects and deployment scenarios.
+Some templates and configurations I use in various deployment scenarios in my HomeLab projects.